XCMachine/georgi-tasev-employees/README.md

 # georgi-tasev-employees
 Description:
  The purpose of the list of employess, by using a button to open ".txt" files within the device.
 Displaying it as a regular textview and reads every single detail within the text file and opens it as a string.
-However for those employees who are still working on a certain project even to this day, the date will be displayed as "NULL"
+However for those employees who are still working on a certain project even to this day, the date will be displayed as "NULL".

+ Every data of text files has examples in the directory within the project:
+ TeamLongestPeriod\georgi-tasev-employees\TeamLongestPeriod\app\src\main\assets

 Classname: Team Longest Period